-OU College of Pharmacy Resident Rounds is a forum for education, collaboration, collegiality, and communication among OU College of Pharmacy residents.
-Resident Rounds is intended for all residents completing PGY1 or PGY2 residencies within the college.
-Mandatory meetings will be held weekly on Tuesday afternoons at 4:00 p.m.
+Pharmacy Resident Rounds is a forum for education, collaboration, collegiality, and communication among OUHSC Pharmacy residents.
+Resident Round meetings are held weekly on Tuesday afternoons at 4:00 p.m. and intended for all residents completing PGY1 or PGY2 residencies.
+Resident Rounds sessions are mandatory unless designated as optional on the schedule according to residency type.
+Exceptions to mandatory attendance for extenuating circumstances must be approved by the Associate Dean for Professional Programs based on correspondence with the respective RPD.
 A schedule of topics is coordinated by the Chief Resident(s) and will be distributed monthly.
 While meetings will cover a broad range of topics, all meetings are intended to be an open discussion with all residents actively participating.
 Advance and/or follow-up assignments may be required to enhance the educational experience of the meetings.